batocera-linux/batocera.linux/batocera-Changelog.md

 - C64: support for REU (RAM Expansion Unit), .d71 and .g64 ROM format
 - Light gun support in libretro-MAME
 - Light gun support in DuckStation (single light gun only)
+- libretro-Flycast setting for offscreen reload as button 2 on the light gun

 ### Fixed
 - RG552 Splash-screen rotation